Combine opportunity, strategy, and action to identify the right approach for your pharma brand

 Competitiveness within the pharma sector and the consumerization of healthcare mean that engaging and retaining healthcare customers is crucial.
 This trend requires pharma companies to review and invest in platforms that they can use to create a consistent view of the customer across many touchpoints, including targeting, segmentation, and performance management:

-Creating your marketing strategy using the Opportunity > Strategy > Action framework
+Optimize your marketing strategy using the Opportunity > Strategy > Action Framework

-To help bring this further to life, let’s look at each section of the OSA framework with some examples as to how it can be used to create an effective pharmaceutical marketing strategy.
+To help bring this further to life, let’s look at each section of the OSA framework with some examples of how it can be used to create an effective pharmaceutical marketing strategy.

 This stage is about evaluating the current contribution of marketing channels by reviewing your data and setting future objectives.